Spatio-Temporal GNNs: Learning on Graphs Through Time

 - Yu, B., Yin, H., & Zhu, Z. (2018).
 Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting.
 IJCAI 2018 (STGCN: gated 1D temporal convolution + Chebyshev spatial convolution, fully parallelisable).

 - Wu, Z., Pan, S., Long, G., Jiang, J., Chang, X., & Zhang, C. (2020).
 Connecting the Dots: Multivariate Time Series Forecasting with Graph Neural Networks.
-KDD 2020 (GWaveNet: adaptive adjacency matrix + dilated causal convolution for long-range temporal patterns).
+KDD 2020 (MTGNN: a graph-learning layer that infers a sparse directed adjacency from data, paired with dilated inception convolutions โ the successor to Graph WaveNet by the same group).